DashTheDev/EZCharts.Maui.Donut/README.md

 Rendering donut charts in .NET MAUI just got a whole lot easier!

-EZCharts.Maui.Donut is a control library built on top of [SkiaSharp](https://github.com/mono/SkiaSharp), dedicated to creating a developer friendly and feature rich cross-platform donut chart component.
+**EZCharts.Maui.Donut** is a control library built on top of [SkiaSharp](https://github.com/mono/SkiaSharp) and inspired by [MicroCharts](https://github.com/microcharts-dotnet/Microcharts).

 The goal is to provide developers with a highly customizable, efficient, and visually appealing donut chart view that they can implement into their applications with minimal setup.

 ## 🖼️ Samples
-A [sample project](/EZCharts.Maui.Donut.Samples) can be found in the repository where you can dive deeper into setup, customisation and how to use the library in a typical MAUI application.
+A [sample project](https://github.com/DashTheDev/EZCharts.Maui.Donut/tree/master/EZCharts.Maui.Donut.Samples) can be found in the repository where you can dive deeper into setup, customisation and how to use the library in a typical MAUI application.
 There are samples for MVVM, code behind and XAML setups.

 More detailed samples and documentation coming soon!